-Oftentimes gas lines have small and undetectable (by odor) gas leaks, our inspectors can use testing equipment to check for these and other leaks.
+Often times, gas lines have small and undetectable (by odor) gas leaks.
+This is why our inspectors use advanced testing equipment to handle the gas leak inspection process.

-Gas leak detection is the process of identifying gas leaks in the home using a handheld combustible gas leak detector.
+A gas leak inspection is the process of identifying gas leaks in the home using a handheld combustible gas leak detector.
 Both natural gas and propane gas are commonly used in homes to power heating systems, water heaters, dryers, stoves, fireplaces, etc.

 Natural gas is primarily composed of methane.
 Methane is a highly flammable chemical compound consisting of one carbon atom surrounded by four hydrogen atoms.
 A natural gas leak can sometimes occur inside the home.
 In some cases, a natural gas leak can be dangerous because it increases the risk of fire or explosion.
 The local gas company works hard to provide adequate warning in the event of a gas leak.
 Because methane—and therefore, natural gas—does not have any odor, the gas company adds a warning “rotten-egg” smell (mercaptan or a similar sulfur-based compound) that can be easily detected by most people if there is a large gas leak.

 Propane Gas also uses Ethyl Mercaptan to give the gas a “rotten egg” smell.
 Propane gas is heavier than air and can collect in low areas or pits increasing risk of explosion.
 Propane can also lose its odor, this is called odor fade which can prevent a leak from being detected and people who have a diminished sense of smell may not be able to rely upon this safety mechanism and some small leaks are not as easy to smell.